Professional Development Initiative

 These programs offer places where interdisciplinary conversations and collaborative research efforts result in an economy of scale as we deliver essential education and training to students at a centralized level, freeing up resources in individual programs, departments, and colleges.
 The success of this initiative depends on the collaboration and support of our partners, our campus leaders, our faculty and staff, and, of course, our students.

 The Graduate School’s Professional Development Initiative is an inclusive community where graduate students learn to excel.
-We provide support and coaching to help students learn the skills of leadership, creative engagement, reflective practice and multi-disciplinary collaboration.
+We provide support and coaching to help students develop their communication, academic, leadership, and professional skills.